FrankLawrence/Obsidian-Vault/Interests/Programming/MathJax Basic Tutorial.md

  \end{array}
  \right]
    $$
-   The `cc|c` si the crucial part here; it says that there are three centered columns with a vertical bar between the secong and third.
+   The `cc|c` is the crucial part here; it says that there are three centered columns with a vertical bar between the secong and third.
 5. For vertically "augmented" matrices, use `\hline`.
 For example
    $$
    \begin{pmatrix}